 Some bugs fixes, including an issue with resuming playback when returning to the app, and performance and stability improvements have also been made.
 However, it appears that many users are still experiencing crashing when using the app.

 The podcast update could be the first sign that Apple will be leaving skeuomorphic designs (which imitate real life materials such as wood, leather and cloth) behind for good, under the new leadership of Jony Ive.
 Ive took on Apple software responsibilities following an executive shake-up in October that saw Scott Forstall, who was previously in charge of iOS software, leave the company.
 SEE: Jony Ive could nix faux leather and wood apps

 Forstall was said to be a big skeuomorphic fan, hence the leather binder effect of Address Book, and the wooden poker table of Game Center etc.

 What do you think of Apple's Podcasts update?
-Let us know in the comments section below, or on Twitter.
+Let us know on Twitter.